Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 Freedom

-Our customers say that installing a solar and battery system can generate their electricity from the sun.
+Our customers say installing a solar and battery system can generate their electricity from the sun.
 This reduces their dependence on the grid and the energy market, shielding them from potential energy price rises and fluctuations in the Energy Price Cap.

 As energy prices fluctuate in the future, they feel they can rely on self-generated power, which remains unaffected by market conditions.
 Many of our customers’ feedback on how good it is not to have to listen to all the news on energy, knowing that they are generating free energy from the sun.